developdwp/developdwp/README.md

-- 👋  Hi, I’m Pascal, Belgian, I live in France, I am 55 years old and passionate about coding and web development after my job.
+- 👋  Hi,<p>I’m Pascal, Belgian, I live in France, I am 55 years old and passionate about coding and web development after my job.
 - 👀  I’m interested by REACT JS, BOOTSTRAP, CSS, HTML..
 - 🌱  I’m currently learning NEXTJS & TAILWINDCSS..
 - 💞️  I’m looking to collaborate on other beginner or more experienced to build NEXTJS websites.